Grace Period is All You Need: Individual Fairness without Revenue Loss in Revenue Management: Individually Fair RM Algorithms under Stochastic Arrivals

-\paragraph{Proof Sketch.} Algorithm \GPRDLP is $(\alpha, \delta)$-fair since it introduces a grace period every time that a decision transitions from acceptance to rejection and vice versa.
-To confirm that the regret of Algorithm \GPRDLP is $O(T^{\beta})$, we have
+\paragraph{Proof Sketch.} Here, we provide a proof sketch for the case where \RDLP \text{ }re-solves the LP once.
+Algorithm \GPRDLP is $(\alpha, \delta)$-fair since it introduces a grace period every time that a decision transitions from acceptance to rejection and vice versa.
+To confirm that the regret of Algorithm \GPRDLP is $O(T^{\eta})$, we have

 where $\RDLP$, $\Revp$ are revenue generated by Algorithm \AlgRDLP and Algorithm \GPRDLP respectively.
 It suffices to show that